 On some cameras the focal point setting can be usefully fixed to one particular spot in the frame.
 This then ensures that you consistently know where in the frame the camera is going to try to focus.
 I set my camera to focus in the centre of the frame and do not allow the camera to chose its own focus spot, as that is invariably not where the flower/subject is!

-First make sure that if your camera has a macro setting, that you set it to macro.
+First make sure that if your camera has a macro setting, that you un-set that macro setting.
 Focussing may well take longer on macro setting because the lens has to rack out and back much further.

 For a mostly airy plant (like Wall Lettuce, for example), automatic focussing can be troublesome.
 I find it useful to either place a hand (or a patterned card, that is not mostly white) in the same plane as the plant, and focus on that.
 An alternative strategy is to point the lens at the base of the plant, where it cannot focus on anything but the plant or the ground around the base of the plant, then tilt the camera back a bit, also backing the camera away slightly to compensate for the slight difference between the hypotenuse and the adjacent focussing distances.

 If there is a wall directly behind the plant, this can help with focussing, as the camera cannot focus on anything further away than the wall.
-Assuming it has focussed on the wall and not the plant (as is likely), move the camera backwards the same distance that the plant is away from the wall.
+Assuming it has focussed on the wall (as is likely) and not the plant, move the camera backwards the same distance that the plant is away from the wall.

 With some compact cameras, the camera lens will find focus much easier on a thin and slender plant stalk when the camera is held horizontally than it will with the same camera held vertically.
 This is due to the orientation of the focussing pixels in the camera.
 Better cameras will not be subject to this unwanted phenomenon.

-I find that digital cameras get the exposure more often correct if the cameras' auto-exposure setting is set to under-expose by about 2/3rds of a stop.
-I also find that the exposure is more likely to be correct if the camera is also set to automatically bracket the exposure by about 2/3rds of a stop.
+I find that digital cameras get the exposure more often correct if the cameras' auto-exposure setting is set to under-expose by about 2/3rds of a stop - this is because most cameras automatically assume you are going to get some sky in the photo - and if you are pointing it at the ground, then you will get no sky in it and the camera may then over-expose the image because it is set up to expect sky.
+I also find that you are more likely to get a good exposure if the camera is also set to automatically bracket the exposure by about 2/3rds of a stop.
 Doing this will result in three exposures, one of -4/3rds another at -2/3rds and the third at a nominal -0 stops.
 One of these will hopefully result in a good exposure, without any over-exposure anywhere.
 Different cameras may well vary.
 It is best to experiment with your own camera; after all, you are not wasting any film.

 A high shutter speed will help reduce motion blur, but will not help much with the framing when the plant sways out-of-frame.
 A responsive camera (one that has as short a shutter-lag as possible) helps enormously.
 A camera that takes ages to take the photograph after pressing the shutter button is usually a waste of time (and money).
 Automatic focussing can consume some of this time, but pressing the shutter button half-way will usually pre-set the focus.